RaghaSelenium/hotel-booking/README.md

  Chrome is the default browser

- Note: Currently this project runs only on chrome browser (The chromeDriver inside the project works only for ubuntu 64 bit)
+ Note: Currently this project supports Firefox and chromedriver both for ubuntu 64 bit and Mac 64 bit

 #### Running the tests from terminal: